aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### Install

-The install was pretty smooth on my mac since I already had XCode, Android SDks and so on for Xamarin.
+The install was pretty smooth on my mac since I already had XCode, Android SDKs and so on for Xamarin.
 I just had to clone the [Flutter](https://github.com/flutter/flutter) repository from GitHub (oh, yes, it is fully open-source), and that was all as far as I remember.

 The steps are well described [on the website](https://flutter.io/setup/).